LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    #text_example->setPageNumber(2)

-   local(text4) = pdf_text('Lasso 9 Server is server-side software
+   local(text4) = pdf_text('Lasso Server is server-side software that adds a
-      that adds a suite of dynamic functionality and administration to your web server.
-This functionality empowers you to build and serve just about any dynamic web application that can be built with maximum productivity and ease.\n\n',
+      suite of dynamic functionality and administration to your web server.
+This functionality empowers you to build and serve just about any dynamic web application that can be built with maximum productivity and ease.\n\n', -type='Paragraph',
-      -type='Paragraph',
       -leading=15,
       -font=#font2
    )
    #text_example->add(#text4)

-   local(text5) = pdf_text("Lasso works by using a simple scripting
+   local(text5) = pdf_text("Lasso works by using a simple scripting language,
-      language, which can be embedded in web pages and scripts residing on your web server.
-The details of scripting and programming in Lasso 9 are covered in the Lasso 9 Language Guide also included with this product.
-By default, Lasso 9 Server is designed to run on the most prevalent modern web server platforms with the most popular web serving applications.
-Additionally, Lasso's extensibility allows
-      web Server Connectors to be authored for any web server for which default connectivity is not provided.\n\n",
+      which can be embedded in web pages and scripts residing on your web server.
+By default, Lasso Server is designed to run on the most prevalent modern web server platforms with the most popular web serving applications.
+Additionally, Lasso's extensibility allows web server connectors to be authored for any web server for which default connectivity is not provided.\n\n",
       -type='Paragraph',
       -leading=15,
       -font=#font2